- For Intended Parents

 In some states, there are no legislations outlawing surrogacy, and gestational surrogacy is typically allowed by statute.
 They include:

 You may practice surrogacy in these states, but you might encounter legal obstacles to complete the surrogacy process.
 The surrogacy law in these states is unclear, and there may be significant variations in the outcomes of surrogacy contracts.

 Instead, court rulings on previous surrogacy cases determine most state-by-state surrogacy policies and regulations.

 Therefore, the handling of surrogacy cases in some states may differ from judge to judge or one county to the other.
 Unique personal circumstances can also influence the legal surrogacy process.

 There are only a few states whose statutes explicitly prohibit surrogacy.
-These red light states are mentioned above.
-Those states are:
+These red-light states include: